 2) is now old, grumpy, has unfashionable hair but for some reason, he’s way sexier than your 30-something peers.

-Long story short, today I had the massive honour to speak with John Steel, the legendary and charming drummer of the Newcastle band The Animals that shook the music world back in 1964 when their marvellous House Of The Rising Sun rocked the charts worldwide, finishing number one both in the UK and in the US.
+Long story short, I had the huge honour of speaking with John Steel, who is the original drummer of the British Invasion band The Animals that shook the music world in 1964 when their marvellous House Of The Rising Sun rocked the charts worldwide, finishing number one in both the UK and the US.

-That song, together with the amazing Don’t Let Me Be Misunderstood and We Gotta Get Out Of This Place earned the five Northeastern English boys everlasting success and was also an inspiration for rock legends like Bob Dylan and Bruce Springsteen.
+That song, together with the iconic Don’t Let Me Be Misunderstood and We Gotta Get Out Of This Place earned the five Northeastern English boys everlasting success and was praised by the likes of Bob Dylan and Bruce Springsteen.

-But amazing things rarely last longer than a heartbeat, and so the band split as early as in 1966, the lead singer Eric Burdon formed another group, then the original line-up reunited for a charity event in 1968 and then later on again in the 1970s and the 1980s, and after this, many of the guys that played either in the original formation or sporadically into later reunions – and we’re talking about 17 people in total now – went on joining just too many bands calling themselves The Animals such as Animals II, Eric Burdon and the Animals, Eric Burdon and the New Animals, Animals and Friends, and so everything eventually ended up in a legal dispute over the ownership of the band name.
+But the best things rarely last, and so the band split as early as 1966, the lead singer Eric Burdon formed another group, then the original line-up reunited for a charity event in 1968 and then later on again in the 1970s and the 1980s, and after this, many of the guys that played either in the original formation or sporadically into later reunions – and we’re talking about 17 people in total – went on joining just too many bands calling themselves The Animals such as Animals II, Eric Burdon and the Animals, Eric Burdon and the New Animals, Animals and Friends, and so everything eventually ended up in a legal dispute over the ownership of the band name.

-My guest John Steel is the very Animals’ co-founder together with Eric Burdon and is also the only original band member playing into the current incarnation of the band, which is – indeed – still called Animals and Friends and also features Danny Handley, Roberto Ruiz and Mick Gallagher.
+My guest John Steel is the very Animals’ co-founder together with Eric Burdon and is also the only original band member playing in the current incarnation of the band, which is now called Animals and Friends and also features Danny Handley, Roberto Ruiz and Mick Gallagher.